mmkrty/myprojects-drink-beer/README.md

 ## Why I built this App?

 When I moved to Germany in 2018, I began to see the charm of beer to the locals.
-I am still amazed by the smart-looking student who finished three 500ml beers silently in front of me during a language exchange few years ago.
+I am still amazed by the gentle-looking student who finished three bottles(500ml) of beers silently in front of me during a language exchange.
 Although I still didn't learn to appreciate the taste of beer in the end, drinking beer is obviously an integral part of life here.

 A moderate amount of beer is not only relaxing and enjoyable, it can also be good for your health, but drinking too much is a different story.
 This app aims to remind people in a light-hearted and humorous way that while they drink, they should not forget that over drinking is bad for their health.